ImadSANOUSSI/job_mailer/README.md

 In the sidebar:
 - Upload PDFs/DOCX and/or paste URLs.
 - Choose field (Data/AI, Cybersecurity, Dev) and optional extra keywords.
-- Upload your CV (PDF) and template (DOCX).
+- Upload your CV (PDF) and template (PDF).
 - Enter `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, `FROM_NAME`.
-- Provide a job description text for personalization.
+- Provide an email subject and body (job description is optional and will be appended to the body).
 - Click "Extract emails" then "Send emails now" (start with Dry run).

 ### PDF to contacts CSV (recommended if your data comes via PDFs):